 Ridge and Furrow formations are possibly one of the best-known archaeological features which survive into the modern day.
-These long, sinuous raises beds of earth can be seen across Britain, from train (more…)
+You can see these long, sinuous raises beds of earth across Britain.
+They survive (more…)

 Plans were once put together to make West Derby a more peaceful village.
 Only a few clues now remain to those plans.

 Martin’s Note: I’m indebted to the West Derby Society again for revealing this feature (more…)

 Knotty Ash Village, and Springfield Park, are part of a historic area.
 They’re on the edge of West Derby and also on the main route between Liverpool and Prescot, and then on to Manchester.
 The old mail (more…)

 Happy New Year all!
 This year I’ll be concentrating on more maps of Liverpool and the surrounding area, with only a smattering of news when it suits.
 First up: a lovely little book from 1902, detailing (more…)

 This morning, the funeral of Mr. John Dewsnap took place.
 He was my teacher in year 6 of primary school at Blackmoor Park in West Derby (c.1992-3), and was an inspiration.
 It might not be too far fetched (more…)

 On August 23rd Liverpool celebrated 804 years as a town!
 OK, so it’s no ‘2007’, but it’s a good time to have a look back the best part of a millennium.
 There are quite a few things which were laid down (more…)

 OK, so perhaps the Norse are as far from the ‘Liverpool Radicals’ we have in mind in 2011 as it’s possible to get.

 They’re distant in time, left little visible trace in our city, and went about changing (more…)